-Texas has an amazing diversity of wildlife, from the well-known white-tailed deer and largemouth bass to the under-appreciated creepy-crawlies that Clint and Michael specialize in.
+Texas has an amazing diversity of wildlife, from the well-known white-tailed deer and largemouth bass to the under-appreciated creepy-crawlies that we specialize in.
 We show some of the major groups of wildlife below, and will add greater detail to each group from time to time.
 There are many organizations devoted to specific groups of wildlife, such as the Audubon Texas, the Texas Herpetological Society, or the North American Native Fishes Association, and we encourage you to check them out and support them.

 Warm-blooded (endothermic) animals that have hair, such as the white-tailed deer, coyote, armadillo, bobcat, raccoon, porcupine, cotton rat, and … you and me!

-The other warm-blooded animal, but of course these have feathers and most species can fly.
+The other endothermic animal, but of course these have feathers and most species can fly.
 Our birds include the house finch, screech owl, red-tailed hawk, mockingbird, crow, great blue heron, and lots of others such as the greater roadrunner pictured here.

 Cold-blooded (ectothermic) animals with scales, including the American alligator, box turtle (a desert box turtle from west of Marathon is shown at left), snapping turtle, Texas ratsnake, gartersnakes, Texas spiny lizard, spotted whiptail, and others.
 See our “Reptiles” page for more information.